square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 });
 ```

-The following [middleware](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:
+The following [middleware functions](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:

-- `checkLoginStatus` verifies that the customer is logged in
+- `checkLoginStatus` verifies that the customer is logged-in

 The following screenshot shows a dashboard with no gift cards and a button to create more.